Teambook for IT & Software Teams

 Best practice in Teambook:

-• Book a fixed amount of time per developer, for example 1 hour per day
+• Book a fixed amount of time per developer, for example 1 hour per day, assigned to the appropriate internal projects.
+Use recurring bookings for that purpose

 This ensures sprint capacity reflects actual coding time, not total working hours.